 Sources of liquidity are regularly reviewed to maintain a wide diversification by provider and term.
+In this respect, the Company has secured additional funding facilites through corporate bonds and term loans.

 To avoid reliance on a particular group of customers or market sectors, the distribution of sources and the maturity profile of deposits are also carefully managed.